naala89/apiopenstudio/src/wiki/running-gaterdata/user-roles-and-permissions.md

 permissions:

 * Invite users
-* Disable or delete users
+* Create, edit, Delete or view all user roles
-* Assign/Revoke user roles to their account
+* Assign user roles to users

 Developer
 ---------

 permissions:

-* Create resources for their account/applications
-* Delete resources for their account/applications
+* Create, edit, Delete or view all resources for their account/applications
-* Edit resources for their account/applications

 Consumer
 --------

 permissions:

-* Access all other resources.
+* Use resources associated with applications they have permissions for.